SexChrLab/XYalign/README.md

 [November 18, 2016 poster presentation for the Evolutionary Genomics of Sex 2016 Meeting](https://figshare.com/articles/XYalign_Inferring_and_Correcting_for_Sex_Chromosome_Ploidy_in_Next-Generation_Sequencing_Data/4292924/1)

+## If you cloned XYalign before April 5, 2017 please clone a fresh version
+On April 5th, we removed a host of large files using BFG Repo Cleaner, which changed the commit history of the repo.
+Because of this, ```git pull``` will no longer work on clones prior to this cleaning.
+Therefore, if you cloned before this date (or can't remember when you cloned), it's probably a good idea to clone a fresh version.

 ## Please note the XYalign is still in pre-release stages
 Changes are made to the master branch quite frequently, so there still might be a number of known or unknown bugs at any given time.
 If you'd like to try things before release (which will be mid-April), please feel free to contact us (either via an Issue or by email to Tim Webster - address at the bottom of this page) to inquire about the current status of the program.